fmcgeough/fmcgeough.github.io/_posts/2017-03-24-elixir-mongo-connection.md

 That looks like it.
 Although there is a handle_execute_close: 4 function defined as well.
 This doesn't appear to be used.

-The Mongo.Protocol doesn't any moduledoc nor doc on any of the functions within it.
+The Mongo.Protocol doesn't have any moduledoc nor doc on any of the functions within it.
 This is something that needs contribution.
 Contrast it with the DBConnection module which has extensive documentation on both the module and function level.
 Of course, DBConnection was defining a behavior and it stands to reason that it needed to be fairly well documented to be accepted